matsengrp/bcr-phylo-benchmark/README.md

 `--random_naive=[path]        ` path to file with naive DNA sequences.
 Will be randomly picked for simulation

-`--mutability=[path]          ` path to motifs mutability file, default 'motifs/Mutability_S5F.csv'

-`--substitution=[path]        ` path to motifs substitution file, default 'motifs/Substitution_S5F.csv'

-`--lambda=[float, float, ...] ` values for Poisson branching parameter for simulation, default 2.0
+`--lambda=[float, float, ...] ` values for Poisson branching parameter for simulation, default 2.0.
+Is overwritten under affinity simulation

 `--lambda0=[float, float, ...]` values for baseline mutation rate, default 0.25